estebanmunchjones2019/nodemailer-form-article/Readme.md

 Material UI provides us with already styled React component we can use straight away, and they implement [Material](https://material.io/design/introduction), a design system created by Google to help teams build high-quality digital experiences for Android, iOS, Flutter, and the web.

-In other words, using Material UI is gonna gives an App-like look to our form ;)
+In other words, using Material UI is gonna give us an App-like look to our form ;)

 3) **Add Roboto Font:**